Flower's Barrow: Geology

-The steep angular layers of rock, that are clearly visible in the bay, reveal the complex sedimentary folding that disturbed the geology in this vicinity.
+The steep angular layers of rock, which are clearly visible in the bay, reveal the complex sedimentary folding that disturbed the geology in this vicinity.
 These folds were caused by tectonic pressures some 30 million years ago as the African and European continents collided.
-At this time the cliff sediments were twisted horizontally and this is why the Chalks that are between 85 and 145 million years old are found at the rear of the bay.
+At this time the cliff sediments were twisted horizontally, and this is why the Chalks that are between 85 and 145 million years old are found at the rear of the bay.
 The sediments that form Mupe Ledges, the Mupe Rocks and the peninsula Worbarrow Tout are 150-million-year-old Portland Limestone and 147-million-year-old Purbeck Beds.